La ricotta

-La ricotta ("The Ricotta", a curd cheese) is a short film written and directed by Pier Paolo Pasolini in 1962 and is part of the omnibus film Ro.Go.Pa.G.
-It is often considered the most memorable portion of Ro.Go.Pa.G and the height of Pasolini's creative powers and social criticism.
+La ricotta (ricotta, a curd cheese) is a short film written and directed by Pier Paolo Pasolini in 1963 and is part of the omnibus film Ro.Go.Pa.G.

-Plot and issues
+Plot

 In summary, the film deals with the film production of the Passion of Jesus with a director acting like Pasolini yet played by Orson Welles.
 The most biting social critique is shown through the main character of Stracci (meaning "rags").
 Stracci is a poor and starving man who works as an extra (ironically, the "good thief") who is not given pity or mercy.
 Stracci tries everything to get something to eat and he finally does.
 Unfortunately the ricotta cheese he avidly gorges on, combined with the awkward position he's forced to assume while being "crucified" in front of the camera prove a fatal combination and he dies from indigestion.

 Stracci represents the poor and the marginalized people, "the ones who hunger for bread" who, according to Pasolini, are neglected by a society, which prides itself on being Christian.
 Thus, in this view, the Roman Catholicism of Italy is more concerned with status and prominence than helping the poor, a teaching of Christ that Pasolini admired greatly.